nojameshere/DTC-Lab-Inventory/Log.md

 - I need to discuss the creation flow for admin users for this program.
     - Do we want to manually add users or would we like to have a specific registration password users would need to get setup?
 - I am going to work on making the user authentication work.
 I still need to decide how to have the logged-in bool work.
 Pretty much do I put in an auth context or find some other way with auth tokens.

+## October 10th
+- Laid the groundwork for authentication through firebase.
+- This auth method requires a .env file and I will eventually add the db config files to this same .env file.
+If you need this file please see George Ray.
+- Moved all non-main css files into a new css folder for cleanliness.